Codecademy/docs/content/python/concepts/strings/terms/islower/islower.md

   - 'paths/analyze-data-with-python'
 ---

 The `.islower()` string method takes in a string and returns `True` if all the letters in the string are in lowercase, else returns `False`.
-This method ignores spaces, newlines, numeric and special characters in the string.
+This method ignores spaces, newlines, numeric, and special characters in the string.

 ## Syntax